kleros/dutchx/README.md

 ## Get Started

 1. Clone this repo;
-2. Duplicate `.env.example` and rename it to `.env`.
-Fill the environment variables.
-3. Run `yarn` to install dependencies and then `yarn start` to start the dev server.
+2. Run `yarn` to install dependencies and then `yarn start` to start the dev server.

 ## Other Scripts